worldbank/terridev_GSG/Spatial analysis/Readme.md

 This code produces a lagginess index which classifies regions within countries from 0 to 100, 0 being the least disadvantaged area and 100 the most disadvantaged area.
 This classification is based on the combination of three dimensions: poverty, economic activity and accessibility.

 ## Workflow
+**First step**
-First step:The first code estimates accessibility at a subnational level based on a gravity model to calculate access to cities (5km grid).
+The code estimates accessibility at a subnational level based on a gravity model to calculate access to cities (5km grid).
 Raster files with accessibility values are available for all countries in Latin America.

+**Second Step**
-Second Step: The Lagginess Index code gathers the data from three different sources:
+The Lagginess Index code gathers the data from three different sources:
  - Poverty: HDD database
  - Economic activity: Nightlight activity (VIIRS, 2016),
  - Accessibility: Author's calculation based on a gravity model to calculate access to cities (5km grid)(estimated in the